MMeraz21/meraz-se450/README.md

 *Composite pattern used in GroupedShape <br>
 *KNOWN CURRENT BUGS/ISSUES<br>
 *Outlines for triangles may look a little wonky depending on the original triangle's dimensions<br>
-*Clicking GROUP button multiple times causes shapes to ungroup and makes the shapes unselectable